ApolloTang/mynote--misc/contents/dev-1/python/python--package-manager/pipenv/introducing-pipenv-to-a-js-developer.md

 $ pipenv --venv
 ```

-:Warning: If you manually delete your pipenv project folder, your project dependencies in the central virtual environment are not cleaned up; this results in a clattering of unused Python dependency on your computer (see:
+:warning: If you manually delete your pipenv project folder, your project dependencies in the central virtual environment are not cleaned up; this results in a clattering of unused Python dependency on your computer (see:
 [How to remove all pipenv virtualenvs when the directory was deleted?](https://stackoverflow.com/questions/65126606/how-to-remove-all-pipenv-virtualenvs-when-the-directory-was-deleted)
 ).